PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 Success #1 has to happen immediately.
 Installing and then running your first GUI program.
 FIVE minutes is the target.
 The Pip install is under 1 minute.
 Depending on your IDE and development environment, running your first piece of code could be a copy, paste, and run.
 This isn't a joke target; it's for real serious.

-> Beginers and Advanted Together
+> Beginners and Advanced Together

-Design an interface that both the complete beginner can understand and use that has enough depth that an advanced programmer can make some very nice looking GUIs amd not feel like they're playing with a "toy".
+Design an interface that both the complete beginner can understand and use that has enough depth that an advanced programmer can make some very nice looking GUIs and not feel like they're playing with a "toy."

 > Success After Success

-Success after success.... this is the model that will win developer's hearts.
+Success after success... this is the model that will win developers' hearts.
 This is what users love about PySimpleGUI.
 Make your development progress in a way you can run and test your code often.
 Add a little bit, run it, see it on your screen, smile, move on.

 > Copy, Paste, Run.

 The Cookbook and Demo Programs are there to fulfill this goal.
-First get the user seeing on their screen a working GUI that's similar in some way to what they want to create.
+First, get the user seeing on their screen a working GUI that's similar in some way to what they want to create.

 If you're wanting to play with OpenCV download the OpenCV Demo Programs and give them a try.
 Seeing your webcam running in the middle of a GUI window is quite a thrill if you're trying to integrate with the OpenCV package.